-The ACD receives a periodic charge for managing the Company at a rate per annum of the value of the property of the Company accruing daily and payable out of the property of the Company.
-The rate of the periodic charge is up to 1.25% p.a. (currently 1%).
+The ACD receives a periodic charge for managing the Company at a rate per annum of the value of the Scheme Property of the Company accruing daily and payable out of the Scheme Property of the Company.
+The rate of the periodic charge is (up to) 1.25% (currently 1%) per annum.

-The ACD may increase the rate of such charge by giving 60 days' notice to Shareholders and amending this Prospectus.
+16.4 The ACD may increase the rate of such charge by giving 60 days' notice to Shareholders and amending this Prospectus.
 The ACD is responsible for the payment of the fees of the Investment Managers and those of any sub-advisers.
-Research costs will be paid for by each Investment Manager out of this fee and shall not be borne by the Company.
+Research costs will be paid for by the Investment Managers out of this fee and shall not be borne by the Company.